Manchester United News: Ole Gunnar Soskjaer believes he is the right man for the job at Old Trafford | Goal.com

-'I'm confident in myself' - Solskjaer believes he is the right man for United job
+'I'm confident in myself' - Solskjaer believes he is the right man for Man Utd job

 Ole Gunnar Solskjaer believes he is the right man to lead Manchester United, but admits that decision is not his to make.